e-breuninger/ansible-role-bitwarden/README.md

 ### bitwarden_domain_name

-Domain name witch used for hole bitwarden setup
+Domain name which used for Bitwarden

 #### Default value